maroacc/Medical-Cost-Personal-Dataset-Analysis/README.md

 ## 2. Statistical Inference & Hypothesis Testing
 - Choose a couple of hypothesis to test based on the exploratory analysis
+- 1 confidence interval
+- 1 power
+- 1 hypothesis test for the mean
+- 1 hypothesis test for the variance

 ## 3. Modeling
 - 1 linear regression model